 The Company has determined that the rights acquired in the GvHD Agreement represent in-process research and development with no alternative future use.
-Accordingly, the Company recorded a charge of \$10.0 million to research and development expense and included the obligation in current liabilities at September 30, 2015.
-The liability was subsequently paid in October 2015.
+Accordingly, the Company recorded a charge of \$10.0 million to research and development expense during the year ended December 31, 2015.